maquebax/maquebax.github.io/_posts/2020-10-13-Java Class Design.md

 hashCode gives an unique integer to identify or classify an object into categories.
 hashCode should have conditions which is a subset of conditions written in equal.
 i.e when two objects are equal , their hashCodes should always be equal.
-but when two hashCodes are equal, the objects need to be equal.
+but when hashCodes of two objects are equal, the objects need not be equal.
-hashCodes are mainly used in maps to segagrate values in to buckets for faster indexing.
+hashCodes are mainly used in collections like maps to segagrate values in to buckets for faster indexing.

 #### Create and use  singleton classes and immutable classes